dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 Because this XML stuff is way too complex for the beginner VBA programmer, the

 remainder of this chapter focuses on UI customization that uses the  old method (VBA only): specifically, how to customize shortcut menus.
-It’s not as slick as the
+It's not as slick as the

-Ribbon, but it’s a lot easier, and it still provides quick access to your macros.
+Ribbon, but it's a lot easier, and it still provides quick access to your macros.

 Customizing Shortcut Menus